mghazel2020/People-Detection-From-Fixed-Camera--Matlab/README.md

 ### 3.2 Change Detection (CD)

 In this section, we illustrate the people detection results obtained using the:
-* The 4 different background-estimation methods
+* The 4 different background-estimation methods.
-* The 2 different change detection methods
+* The 2 different change detection methods.

 <table>
   <tr>